Giles Fletcher. Sonnets to Licia, publshed 1593.

 Where still he meant to sport him in his hap.

-The Virgin frowned, like P
+The Virgin frowned, like PHOEBUS in a cloud,

 "Go pack, sir boy, there is no room for such!